sumn2u/frontend-roadmap-2022/roadmap.md

    * Browsers and thier working mechanisms
      -  Browsers are software application  that enables that enables a user to access and display web pages or other online content through its graphical      user interface.

+## Foundation Layer
+Getting a strong  grasp of the fundamentals is beneficial for long term  success.
+It will allow to grasp complex logic further along.
+HTML , CSS and JavaScript are the core foundations in frontend development which are described  below.
+1. HTML
+   - HTML stands for HyperText Markup Language and  is used to give structure to the webpage.
+It can be styled using CSS and make interactive using Javascript.

+    * HTML Semantics elements clearly describes its meaning to both the browser and developer. `<form>`, `<table>` are some of its example.
+    * Validations are performed to make sure that all required for fill out in correct format before submitting the data to the server.
+This whole process is also known as client-side validation.
+2. CSS

+   * CSS stands for Cascading Style Sheets and is used to style the websites or web applications.
+   * Float, grid, flexbox, positioning, display and box model are some of the important topics that are used for making layouts.
+   * CSS Cascade is the way our browsers resolve competing CSS declarations.
+   * CSS preprocessor is a program that lets you generate CSS from the preprocessor's own unique syntax. `SASS`, `LESS`, `Stylus` are some of the examples of it.
+4. Javascript

+   * It adds interactivity to an webpage. `Sliders`, `Cick interactions`, `popups` are some of its common implmentation seen in websites.
+   * Document Object Model (DOM)  is a programming interface for web documents that allows to change the document structure, style, and content.
+It views document as tree of nodes and objects.
+   * Closure is a function that references variables in the outer scope from its inner scope.
+The closure preserves the outer scope inside its inner scope.
+   * ES6 brings new syntax and new awesome features to make your code more modern and more readable.
+It allows you to write less code and do more.
+   * Fetch API provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
+   * Hoisting refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.
+It allows `functions` to be safely used in code before they are declared.

+## Bonus Section
+   * Version Control and Repository Hosting
+     - It allows is colloraborative tool that allows  to track changes to of the codebase/files over time.
+Backtracking is also possible here.
+     - `Github`, `GitLab` and `BitBucket` are some of the famous repository hosting services.

 ## Updating this doc
 Feel free to comment with links to free courses and topics that should be added here.